 Adding flexibility to your server structure using symlinks

 A symbolic link, commonly called a symlink, is a file that contains the absolute or relative path to another file or directory on your server, and you can use them to help streamline your server maintenance and Drupal file structures.
-Your server and Drupal site read and write to the symlink’s target files or directories directly, as though they were present in the symlink’s location.
-In some cases, symlinks may be required for proper site operation on Acquia Cloud.
+Your server and Drupal website read and write to the symlink’s target files or directories directly, as though they were present in the symlink’s location.
+In some cases, symlinks may be required for proper website operation on Acquia Cloud.

 /files directories outside of your Drupal codebase, and then link to them.
 If you need to run multiple versions of Drupal, you can use this to share when you need to.
 On Acquia Cloud, symlinks to the

 If you have several websites on your server that use different versions of Drupal, you can point each website to its appropriate Drupal

 docrootusing a symlink, allowing you to point to the

 docrootof a newer core version of Drupal when you upgrade.

 When you update to a newer version of Drupal, instead of having to copy the whole

 /filesdirectory to the new Drupal codebase, you can simply add a symlink to the external